DavidNativ/Generic_DQN_for_gym/README.md

 Files structure
 ---------------
-RL_DQN : the main file, but a main function has to be created.
-(RL_DDQN for the Double DQN) Agent_SimpleDQN : the agent, that groups the modules (self contains the NN, and instances of Memory and Control)
+- RL_DQN : the main file, but a main function has to be created.
+- Agent_SimpleDQN : the agent, that groups the modules (self contains the NN, and instances of Memory and Control)
-Trainer: drives the training
+- Trainer: drives the training

+for the Double DQN:
+- RL_DDQN
+- Agent_DDQN

+Note that the Memory module is instanciated here in a simple way (memory) or with PER principe (PERMemory)

 Improvements
 ------------